MaheshDoiphode/clipboard-monitor/Readme.md

 ## Long Description
 ```
-Sure, here's a detailed technical description of the Clipboard Monitor project:

 The Clipboard Monitor is a utility designed to persistently store and track data that a user copies to their clipboard.
 This is achieved through a combination of Python scripting for clipboard monitoring and a Spring Boot application for data handling and storage in a MongoDB database.

 The Python script is the primary driver of the clipboard monitoring functionality.
 It utilizes the `pyperclip` and `keyboard` libraries to detect when a user copies something to their clipboard.
 The `keyboard` library is used to register a callback function that is triggered whenever the `ctrl+c` key combination is pressed.
 This callback function then uses the `pyperclip` library to retrieve the current clipboard data.